ikluft/ikluft-tools/scripts/README.md

 installed on the system.

 *ical-isc2sv-mtg.pl* generates a QR code with an ICal event.
-I made this for the monthly ISC² Silicon Valley Chapter meetings.
-But by filling in the command-line arguments, it will generate QR codes for a variety of events.
+I made this for monthly ISC² Silicon Valley Chapter meetings.
+But by filling in the command-line arguments, it can generate QR codes for a variety of events.

+*isc2-zoomcsv2cpe.pl* processes a Zoom webinar attendee report (in Comma Separated Values CSV format) into CSV data with members' earned Continuing Professional Education CPE points for the amount of time Zoom says they attended the meeting.
+I made this for monthly ISC² Silicon Valley Chapter meetings.
+This could be useful to other ISC² chapters, but not likely for any other purposes.